-My name is Olivia, and I’m the 2021 Hands On Thomas County Impact ROI intern!
-I am a graduate of Thomasville High School Scholars Academy and a sophomore at the University of Georgia.
-After graduating, I hope to work for a non-profit as a Financial Planner or Advisor.
-I am excited to be back in my home town this summer to benefit my community.
+My name is Ella Millere, and I am the 2022 Hands On Thomas County Impact ROI intern.
+I graduated from Thomasville High School and am currently a rising second year at the University of Virginia studying leadership and public policy.
+I see this summer as an opportunity to connect with my hometown and to build lasting relationships within the community.
 Thanks for following along on my intern and volunteer adventures.

 SCROLL DOWN FOR PICTURES!
 FIND MORE ON OUR INSTAGRAM AND FACEBOOK

 I’m sad to say that my summer of outreach is coming to an end.
 And what a great last week of volunteering it was!
 Although the week got off to a rocky start with weather cancellations, we finished off strong with two final projects.
 On Tuesday, the Boys and Girls Club and I visited Thomasville’s very own Pollinator Garden.
 Then, we closed out the week on Friday with Vashti at Scott Senior Center.

 The Pollinator Garden is located right next to the Rose Garden at Cherokee Lake and is full of native plants that are planted in the shape of a butterfly.
 These plants are where many butterflies lay their eggs, and each type of butterfly only lays its eggs on a specific plant.
 Before volunteering, we had the incredible opportunity to learn all about pollinators and our area’s native plants from Ms. Beth Grant.
 Then, we got right to working hard, weeding the area, and spreading mulch all throughout the garden.
 It was hot, sweaty, hard work, but these kids did a great job and persevered to get it done!